 After more than a decade of undergraduate and postgraduate education, your time as residents is over!
 Your “watch has ended” and you are about to be a “real” doctor.
 Before absolute panic sets in here are some tips to make your transition resident to staff a little easier.

 1) Financial – obtain insurance (life/disability/health/legal), and consider if incorporation is right for you.
+Get informed on investing and start as soon as possible.

 2) Get your (eg. OHIP) billing number – your billing agents and your consultants will require it.
+Until you have one you won’t get paid.

 3) Buy yourself something nice – if it feels like you would have never bought it in residency and it seems like it costs way too much, that’s about the right amount of money to spend*.